Zhou-Jiangcheng/pygrnwang/README.md

 # **Introduction**

 This Python package serves as the frontend for calculating and building a Green's function library for synthetic seismograms.
-The backend consists of Wang Rongjiang's program for calculating synthetic seismograms, including EDGRN/EDCMP, QSEIS, SPGRN, and QSSP (Wang, 1999; Wang 2003; Wang and Wang, 2007; Wang et al., 2017).
+The backend consists of Wang Rongjiang's program for calculating synthetic seismograms, including EDGRN/EDCMP, QSEIS, SPGRN, and QSSP (Wang, 1999; Wang 2003; Wang and Wang 2007; Wang et al., 2017).
 The code includes two parallel modes: one using the multiprocessing library (single-node multi-process) and the other using MPI (multi-node).

 Wang, R. (1999).
 A simple orthonormalization method for stable and efficient computation of Green’s functions.  *Bulletin of the Seismological Society of America* ,  *89* (3), 733–741. [https://doi.org/10.1785/BSSA0890030733](https://doi.org/10.1785/BSSA0890030733)